lewisgoing/2024-INFO-310-Password-Manager/README.md

     - Note that the payload will have a comment tag at the beginning.
 This is to ensure that the payload does not accidentally execute!
 We can remove this before saving so that the payload will run on our target machine.

-3. Now, we need to somehow get this payload onto our victim's machine.
-Can you figure out a way to do this using their password manager?

-## Part 3: Setting up our attacking machine
+## Part 4: Setting up our attacking machine
 1. To select this payload, run the following command in the msfconsole container:

     ```